adebray/latex_style_files/README.md

   when taking lecture notes.
 All of these classes have been tested: I expect minor fixes to be necessary, and I will update my macros and notes style, but hopefully nothing major will be needed.
 - Right now, these two do not share any code.
 That is something I would like to fix, but first I should get everything up and running.
-Additionally, since class files cannot include relative path names, I will need a way to build these class files in a way that makes them easier to set up on another computer.
+Since class files cannot include relative path names, I have to use a workaround to get them to share code: I'm using `cpp` to preprocess the files in the `lecture_notes` directory, which seems to mostly work.